liatrio/backstage-dora-plugin/README.md

 In the `dependencies` folder, you will find a docker-compose file.
 Using this will spin up the following in docker containers:

-- An instance of Loki DB with persistant storage
+- An instance of Loki DB with persistent storage
 - An instance of Promtail, which is required by Loki DB
-- An instance of an OTEL Collector configured to accept events from GitHub
+- An instance of an OTel Collector configured to accept events from GitHub
 - An instance of the [Liatrio DORA API](https://github.com/liatrio/liatrio-dora-api), which this plugin can call to get the data it needs

 You will need to update the `.env` file with your `GitHub Org`, `User` and `PAT` (with full repo access) for the API to be able to return a list of teams

 ## Kubernetes

-If you have a Kubernetes Cluster, we have a quick start guide that installs `Loki DB` and [Liatrio Otel Collector](https://github.com/liatrio/liatrio-otel-collector) (among a few other tools) that can be found [here](https://github.com/liatrio/tag-o11y-quick-start-manifests)
+If you have a Kubernetes Cluster, we have a quick start guide that installs `Loki DB` and [Liatrio OTel Collector](https://github.com/liatrio/liatrio-otel-collector) (among a few other tools) that can be found [here](https://github.com/liatrio/tag-o11y-quick-start-manifests)

 This quick start manifest does not set up the [Liatrio DORA API](https://github.com/liatrio/liatrio-dora-api) or any other API which you would need to sit between this plugin and the Loki DB.

 ## Configuring GitHub

-Once you have the dependencies configured and running, you will need to update your GitHub Organization to send events to the OTEL Collector.
+Once you have the dependencies configured and running, you will need to update your GitHub Organization to send events to the OTel Collector.

 You can do this by setting up a new `Webhook` and configuring the `Webhook` to send the following events: